johnbeve/STEMIO/README.md

 STEMIO was initiated and co-developed by:

-John Beverley, Assistant Professor, Department of Philosophy, University at Buffalo \n Ying Sun, Associate Professor, Department of Information Science, University at Buffalo Xiufeng Liu, Professor, Department of Learning & Instruction, University at Buffalo
+[John Beverley](https://johnbeverley.com/), Assistant Professor, Department of Philosophy, University at Buffalo

+[Ying Sun](https://www.acsu.buffalo.edu/~sun3/), Associate Professor, Department of Information Science, University at Buffalo

+[Xiufeng Liu](https://ed.buffalo.edu/teaching/directory/faculty/profile.html?uid=xliu5), Professor, Department of Learning & Instruction, University at Buffalo

 Everyone who would like to contribute to the CIDO development is welcome to join our development team.
 Thanks.